abinit/abinit/doc/tutorial/tddft.md

     9.67 eV   m=0      odd parity  (Sigma_u- state)

 In several cases, the agreement is quite satisfactory, on the order of 0.1-0.2 eV.
 However, there are also noticeable discrepancies.
-Indeed, we have to understand, in our simulation :
+Indeed, we have to understand, in our simulation:

   * The appearance of the spin-singlet Sigma_g state at 9.86 eV (Spin-singlet state 2)
   * The inversion between the spin-triplet Pi_g and Sigma_u states (Spin-triplet states 1 and 2)